ofZach/ofDocs/chapter3.md

 >
 > [screen shot to show folder heights]

-At the same time ```ofMain.h``` load all the other headers files that define all the OF existing objects and methods.
+At the same time ```ofMain.h``` loads all the other headers files that define all the oF existing objects and methods.
 We could say they know where they live.

-***IMPORTANT***: That's the reason why you probably don't want to be mixing different OF versions, renaming folder or moving things arround.
+***IMPORTANT***: That's the reason why we probably don't want to be mixing different oF versions, renaming folder or moving things around.

-See the OF main folder as a little village of peaces of code that its related and know very well each other.
-What you certainly CAN do it's to rename this hole folder or place to some place it's easy to access.
-You are going to be coming back to this folders many many times.
-A good place to place it it's on your desktop for example.
+Think the oF main folder as a little village of pieces of code that are related and know each other very well.
+What we certainly can do is rename this whole folder or place to some place it's easy to access.
+We are going to be coming back to this folder many times.
+A good location to place it is on our desktop for example.

 # FOLDER ORGANIZATION
-Let's take a closer look to this folder organization in order to have a clear and transparent view of how openFrameworks works.
+Let's take a closer look at the folder organization in order to have a clear and transparent view of how openFrameworks works.

 ###Addons:
-This contains all the added-on features for openFrameworks that have been contributed by users over the past year or so.
-These libraries change often, and new ones are added frequently, so it’s important to remember that these are dynamic if you’re planning on using these libraries in a program because you need to explicitly include them in your program.
+This contains all the added-on features for openFrameworks that have been contributed by users in the past.
+These libraries often change, and new ones are added frequently, so it’s important to remember that these are dynamic if we’re planning on using these libraries in a project, because we need to explicitly include them in your program.

 ###Apps:
-This is where your programs should be stored.
-If you have a strong preference, you can organize them in other ways, but that would go against the flow and would break some of your code.
-The example programs that use the core oF libraries are stored here, as are the example programs that show you how to use each of the add-on libraries.
-These are some of your best learning resources because they give you wonderful starting points for exploring oF and C++, and because they’re usually well commented and documented.
+This is where our projects should be stored.
+If we have a a real need to, we can organize them in other ways, but that would go against the flow and would break some of our code.
+The example programs that use the core oF libraries are stored here, as are the example programs that show us how to use each of the add-on libraries.
+These are some of our best learning resources because they give us wonderful starting points for exploring oF and C++, and because they’re usually well commented and documented.

 ###Examples:
-These are example applications that ship with each release of Openframeworks.
+These are example applications that ship with each release of openFrameworks.

 Libs: This is where the libraries that oF relies on are stored.
-These range from external libraries like fmodex, which is used for two- and three-dimensional sound manipulation, to the GLee library, which is used for OpenGL graphics.
-Most important, you’ll see the core openFrameworks  folder, which stores the header files that define all the core oF functionality in six folders.
-As you find your ideas and techniques becoming more and more sophisticated, you’ll probably need more libraries than those provided here.
+They range from external libraries like FMod, which is used for two- and three-dimensional sound manipulation, to the GLee library, which is used for OpenGL graphics.
+Most important, we'll see the core openFrameworks  folder, which stores the header files that define all the core oF functionality in six folders.
+As we find our ideas and techniques becoming more and more sophisticated, we'll probably need more libraries than those provided here.

 ###Other:
 This folder includes an arduino sketch in it.
 (It allows OF to interface with Arduino?)